The Global Digital Rights Coalition (GDRC) aims to promote a people-centric and rights-based digital future.

 the International Center for Not-for-Profit Law (ICNL)

-The GDRC-WSIS is working to achieve the following priorities:
+The GDRC-WSIS worked to achieve the following priorities:

 1. Promote a human rights-based, people-centric, sustainable and development-oriented approach to the WSIS+20 review: